Posted in: Exclusive, Horror, Interview, Movies | Tagged: damien leone, exclusive, horror, interview, Samantha Scaffidi, terrifier, Terrifier 3

 - Director Damien Leone's unique vision combines humor and horror, elevating the franchise.

 Few ever get the chance to live on both sides of the spectrum regarding horror franchises, but Samantha Scaffidi was provided that golden opportunity in Damien Leone's Terrifier 3.
-As the protagonist in the 2016 original, her character Victoria Hayes was met with a tragic fate, becoming horrifically disfigured but locked up in a mental institution.
-We start to get a general idea of how worse off she becomes in the 2022 sequel Terrifer 2 before we see the full fury and wrath of demonic changes sharing Art the Clown's (David Howard Thornton) sadistic ways.
+As the protagonist in the 2016 original, her character Victoria Heyes was met with a tragic fate, becoming horrifically disfigured but locked up in a mental institution.
+We start to get a general idea of how worse off she becomes in the 2022 sequel Terrifier 2 before we see the full fury and wrath of demonic changes sharing Art the Clown's (David Howard Thornton) sadistic ways.
 Terrifer 3 reunites Scaffidi and Thornton's characters as allies with the second film's protagonist, Sienna Shaw (Lauren LaVera), struggling to overcome her trauma years ago to battle Art again during Christmas.
 Scaffidi spoke to Bleeding Cool about whether the franchise's success affects filming the latest sequel, dealing with the psychology of changing Victoria, working with Leone, and enduring the grueling makeup process to get into character.

 Terrifier 3 Star Samantha Scaffidi on Victoria's Sadistic Turn